data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-using-checksums.md

 Figure 1: Checksums and comparisons
 Implementation guidelines
 Using checksums is an alternative to attribute-per-attribute comparison of records.
 Each method has its advantages and disadvantages and the applicability is ultimately based on the functionality the ETL or database specific functions can provide.
-Advantages of attribute comparison include avoiding checksum ‘collision’; i.e. detecting too many changes or (worse) missing changes.
+Advantages of attribute comparison include avoiding checksum collision; i.e. detecting too many changes or (worse) missing changes.
 The collision rate depends on the used algorithm but no checksum algorithm is 100% perfect.
 Disadvantages of attribute comparison include issues regarding NULL handling (requiring dummy values) and rounding of numeric values.
 Different ETL platforms or databases have varying functionality regarding to checksums.
 Careful testing is required when not sure of the behavior of the specific checksum.
 When deciding between the checksum options, storage must be taken into account as well.
 Checksum data types range between integer values to 24 byte character (hash) values.